exoplatform/exo-documentation/docs/UserReward.rst

 (old : To access to wallet's interface, you have to go to:)

-Before creating your wallet you have to access to dedicated interface.
-There is three ways to display wallet's interface :
+You can access your personal eXo wallet in one of the three following ways :

 1- From your display name on the top navigation bar then "My wallet" from the drop-down menu.